 Cleaning the air filter is not a daunting task, however.
 It is typically released by a catch or a button – refer to the manual for more precise information about your particular model.

 After you’ve removed the filter, gently tap it on a solid surface then blow through it.
 If you can manage a decently powered air sprayer to spray air through it, it’d clean the filter better.

 If the filter is heavily jammed or if it has been used for a long time, it’s better to replace that with a new one.
 Do not ever wash or submerge the air filter unless specified in the manual.
 Changing the filter after a while is a good practice – it’s cheap.

 Every time the blade of a hedge trimmer makes its way through small branches and leaves, trace amounts of sap accumulates on the blades.
 It can be the reason of the blades binding up over time.

-The reduces the cutting performance and efficiency of the blades.
+This reduces the cutting performance and efficiency of the blades.
 Also, the added friction caused by dirty blades makes the motor to overheat.

 But you can make sure none of these happens just by wiping the blades down with soapy water and cloth after every use – it’s that simple to clean the blades.
-If you can apply appropriate lubricants afterwards, it’s better for their efficiency and lifespan.
+If you can apply appropriate lubricants afterward, it’s better for their efficiency and lifespan.

 The best practice is to clean the blades after every use; it doesn’t take long.
 If that’s not happening, then wash them after every second or third use.
 Dry out the blades after every wash before storing them away.